ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.6.0: February 9, 2021 =
+- New: We've updated the plugin to use Google's Global Site Tag (gtag.js) tracking solution for a futureproof setup combined with our exclusive compatibility layer that enables existing analytics.js events integrations to continue to work seamlessly.
+- Tweak: We updated some CSS styles on our admin panel for improved compatibility with other plugins.
+- Tweak: We adjusted the order of some parameters to improve compatibility with upcoming PHP8.

 = 6.5.1: January 27, 2021 =
 - Fix: We made an adjustment to fix an issue with the cross-domain tracking for the gtag.js tracking option.